-Employees of the Playhouse are part of a dedicated, hard-working team that helps fulfill the mission of the Playhouse.
+Our employees are part of a dedicated, hard-working team that helps fulfill the mission of the Playhouse.

 Westport Country Playhouse is an 88-year-old LORT “B” theater in Westport, Connecticut.
-With a $5mm operating budget, the Playhouse is by far the largest and most prestigious professional theater in Fairfield County.
+With a $5MM operating budget, the Playhouse is by far the largest and most prestigious professional theater in Fairfield County.
 The mission of the Playhouse is to enrich, enlighten, and engage the community through the power of professionally produced theater worth talking about and the welcoming experience of the Playhouse campus.
-The not-for-profit Playhouse provides this experience in multiple ways by offering live theater experiences of the highest quality, under the artistic direction of Mark Lamos; educational and community engagement events to further explore the work on stage; the New Works Circle Initiative, a program dedicated to the discovery, development, and production of new live theatrical works; special performances and programs for students and teachers with extensive curriculum support material; Script in Hand play readings to deepen relationships with audiences and artists; the renowned Woodward Internship Program during the summer months for aspiring theater professionals; Family Festivities presentations to delight young and old alike and to promote reading through live theater; youth performance training through Broadway Method Academy, WCP’s resident conservatory program; and the beautiful and historic Playhouse campus open for enjoyment and community events year-round.
+The not-for-profit Playhouse provides this experience in multiple ways by offering live theater experiences of the highest quality under the artistic direction of Mark Lamos; educational and community engagement events to further explore the work on stage; the New Works Initiative, a program dedicated to the discovery, development, and production of new live theatrical works; special performances and programs for students and teachers with extensive curriculum support material; Script in Hand play readings to deepen relationships with audiences and artists; the renowned Woodward Internship Program during the summer months for aspiring theater professionals; Family Festivities presentations to delight young and old alike and to promote reading through live theater; youth performance training through Broadway Method Academy, WCP’s resident conservatory program; and the beautiful and historic Playhouse campus open for enjoyment and community events year-round.

 The Playhouse Person takes pride in what occurs on the stage.
 They feel a part of it, an ownership.
 They develop an “I can do that” attitude in taking on new and challenging tasks that support that work.
 They care, and they pay attention to detail and presentation.
 They are organized.
 They work smart, communicate, and take initiative.
 They are proactive.
-They follow-through, and follow-up, without being asked.
+They follow through, and follow up, without being asked.
 They are self-motivated, yet they work with their colleagues with trust and ease.
 They think outside of the box, pull up innovative ideas, and go above and beyond expectations.
 They are fiscally responsible and have an impact on the bottom-line.
 They are respected and appreciated for their endeavors.
 They are happy.
 And happy employees make for happy artists, donors, and patrons.
 We are collectively committed to a constant expansion and reimagining of who can be a Playhouse Person.